brickmack/Blender-Spaceflight-models/README.md

 # Blender-Spaceflight-Models

 Note: This has not been updated since may 2017.
-Github turned out to not really be suitable because of limited storage space.
-If anyone is interested in getting the updated versions of these, email me instead
+Current versions of these models are available at https://www.cgtrader.com/designers/brickmack or https://www.turbosquid.com/Search/Artists/brickmack